Arturas1989/movie_posters/README.md

+# Project can be found at: [Movie posters](https://arturas1989.github.io/movie_posters)

+Project includes:

+- Responsive design.
+- Fetching data from an API.
+- Displaying filtered data.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).